JohnDoneth/HD44780-hal/README.md

 ## Example usage

-This library is pretty bare bones at the moment, but it's greatest feature is that all you need to do to use it is supply the HD44780 function a bunch of pins that implement the ```OutputPin``` trait for embedded-hal as well as a struct that implements delay with support for ```DelayUs<u16> + DelayMs<u8>```.
+This library is pretty bare bones at the moment, but it's greatest feature is that all you need to do to use it is supply the HD44780 function a bunch of pins that implement the `OutputPin` trait for [embedded-hal](https://github.com/rust-embedded/embedded-hal) as well as a struct that implements delay with support for `DelayUs<u16> + DelayMs<u8>` also from [embedded-hal](https://github.com/rust-embedded/embedded-hal).

 ```rust
 let mut lcd = HD44780::new(